In investing, one often hears that they should be “properly diversified.” What does that mean?

 And so on.
 After 10 years, there have been 9 cuts, but they occur unevenly.
 Until they happen, you don’t know which companies will be the culprits.

 Diversification helps by making those unknowns less important, almost to the point that you don’t care.
 You have created a diversified portfolio of 30 stocks.
-If each one contributes equal income, then each of your 30 stocks is responsible for a little over 3% of your total income.
+If each one contributes equal income, then each of your 30 stocks is responsible for 3.3% of your total income.

-In a year when there are no dividend cuts, there is no effect on your income.
-But even in a bad year when there are, say, 2 cuts, only 6% of your income is affected.
+In a year when there are no dividend cuts, there is no negative effect on your income.
+But even in a bad year when there are, say, 2 cuts, only 6-7% of your income is affected.
 You can easily work around a 6% cut to your income.

 Say the average increase for the other 28 stocks is a modest 5%.
 If your income the year before was $12,000 (the gap-filler amount), your income the next year (trust my math) would be $11,760.

 You can live with that result.
-Besides, as part of normal portfolio management, you will replace the 2 stocks that eliminated their dividends with 2 others that pay something.
+Besides, as part of normal portfolio management, you will replace the 2 stocks that eliminate their dividends with 2 others that pay something.

 How Do You Diversify?